quodlibet/quodlibet/docs/guide/stats_rating.rst

 Play Count
 ----------

-The internal ``~#playcount`` tag gets incremented after a song ends or is forced to end by the user and the time it was played was more than half of the song's duration.
+The internal ``~#playcount`` tag is incremented when a song ends or is forced to end by the user and the playback time has exceeded a certain song duration (in %).
+This duration can be configured in the preferences.

 In case of radio streams, which don't have a defined duration, the play count gets incremented whenever the stream is played.